hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ## Data Structures

-We know that variables are like buckets, and so far we have seen that bucket filled with a single value, which could be of any data type.
+We know that variables are like buckets, and so far we have seen that bucket filled with a single value.
 Even when `number` was created, the result of the mathematical operation was a single value. **Variables can store more than just a single value, they can store a multitude of different data structures.** These include, but are not limited to, vectors, matrices (`matrix`), data frames (`data.frame`) and factors (`factor`).

 ### Vectors